AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 If something goes wrong after the account secret is rotated and you cannot restore connectivity, you can create a new FTP account.
 After the new account is set up, point your Data Feed or Data Warehouse request to the new account and update your cloud location accordingly.

 For information about how to create an FTP account, see [Configure cloud import and export accounts](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-accounts).

+To set up secure transfer with your FTP server:

+1. Generate a public/private key pair to use for secure transfer.

+   This process differs depending on whether your FTP server is Adobe-hosted or self-hosted:

+   +++ For an Adobe-hosted FTP server:

+   Generate a public/private key pair:

+      * **In a Linux environment**: Run the following command to generate the ed25519 key pair:

+        ```
+        ssh-keygen -t ed25519 -C "your-comment-or-email"
+        ```

+        If your policy does not allow you to use ed25519 keys, run the following command to generate the RSA key pair (**Note:** The RSA key typically applies to customers who operate under FIPS 186-4, as ed25519 is first supported in the newer FIPS 186-5):

+        ```
+        ssh-keygen -t rsa -b 4096 -C "your-comment-or-email"
+        ```

+      * **In a Windows environment**: Use PuTTYgen.

+   +++

+   +++ For a self-hosted FTP server:

+   If you want to set up secure transfer with your own FTP server, you must have an SFTP hostname, username, and SFTP account within Adobe Analytics that contains a valid RSA or ed25519 public key from Adobe.
+This key must be installed on your SFTP server.
+You download this public key as part of the process of [creating the SFTP account](#create-the-sftp-account).

+   +++

+1. Create a file named [!DNL `authorized_keys`] (no extension).

 <!--